dylanjustice/AndcultureCode/clean-code/BOUNDARIES.md

 yourself with the API.
 They can also be a valuable tool for ensuring expected behavior of the library is maintained between releases.

-While you shouldn't go unit testing 100% of the library's API (the library itself is hopefully well tested), there are certain scenarios where you'd like to be notified with a failing test if an upgrade changes the assumptions your code is written with.
+While you shouldn't unit test 100% of the library's API, there are certain scenarios where you'd like to be notified with a failing test if an upgrade changes the assumptions your code is written with.

 For example, `immutable`, the library we use for constructing view models on the frontend, currently behaves in a way that requires us to pass an object with every single property set in order to be